I am a rabbit owner who has learned along the way that bunnies are a real joy. Sometimes, however, they get sick.

 10. Snuffles (Pasteuella)

-- Watery nasal discharge.
+- Watery nasal discharge

-- Loud snuffling or snoring sound (excess fluid in nasal tract).
+- Loud snuffling or snoring sound (excess fluid in nasal tract)

-- Might spread to the eyes and ear causing conjunctivitis and ear infections.
+- Discharge on forepaws if cleaning their face (might spread to the eyes and ear causing conjunctivitis and ear infections)

 11. Sore Hocks